letsgamedev/Suffragium/game/games/testgame/README.md

 # How to add you own Minigame - A Step-by-step Guide

 ## 1. Choose a folder for your minigame
 All files related to your game only go into a folder inside `res://games/` with a random name you choose.
-You shouldn't rename it after the game is first merged.<br>
+You shouldn't rename it after the game is first merged.
 There are no rules what to call it.
 A good idea is to use your name and the name of your game (ex. `asecondguy_assimilator`) to avoid any accidental collisions.

 ## 2. Make a game.cfg
 The game.cfg file resides in your minigame folder.
 It defines how your game is loaded and displayed in the game selection menu.
-You can find all relevant keys in this document.<br>
+You can find all relevant keys in this document.
 If you are unsure copy the game.cfg from the testgame and change the values to your need.
 It will always contain all required and optional settings clearly marked.